traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 | LEDs
 | Battery

+^ How is it responding?

+^ Well, as you can see in these lists, I've utilized alot of different tech into it.

+^ Hopefully, it is a surprise to see all this stuff listed since I hope that I have concealed all the bulky items that allow it to run well!

-^ 2 pieces hardware communicating together (rpi & arduino)
-^ Multiple pieces of software - node and tensorflow js running a machine learning model on the pi tucked away on my midsectino
+^ I 2 pieces hardware communicating together (rpi & arduino) ^ Multiple pieces of software - node and tensorflow js running a machine learning model on the pi tucked away on my midsection
 ^ & c++ receiving data and updating the leds on the necklace

+^ there's a lot to talk about regarding the how this is constructed and all the decisions I made to complete this project, but i find the why i built this is equally as appealing as the build process.

 ---